arplaboratory/ros2bag_fixer/README.md

    chmod +x sqlite3
    sqlite3 path_to_corrupt.db3 .recover >data.sql
    ```
-2. Convert sql file to csv
+2. Convert sql file to csv (Only with the ROS2 bag)
    ```
    python3 convert_sql_to_csv.py --input path/to/file.sql --output path/to/output_base.csv
    ```